Making the Same Mistakes as Our Loved Ones

-Normally nightgowns at 10:30 wouldn’t bother me, but today…today feels a little different.
+Normally nightgowns at 10:30am wouldn’t bother me, but today… Today feels a little different.
 I guess I should also tell you that it’s officially the first day of our summer vacation.
-Well, summer vacation for the kids; for me it’s business as usual except that my sweet solitude has been replaced with sweet and sticky children.
-I was hoping I’d be able to perfectly balance working from home along with my children’s enrichment, but after this morning I’m beginning to wonder if pajamas might just be the Camp Haley summer camp uniform.
+Well, summer vacation for the kids; for me, it’s business as usual except that my sweet solitude has been replaced with sweet and sticky children.
+I was hoping I’d be able to perfectly balance working from home along with my children’s enrichment, but—after this morning—I’m beginning to wonder if pajamas might just be the Camp Haley summer camp uniform.

 Camp Haley, where we can’t quite remember if your kids ate breakfast, incessantly argue about who ate all the chips, watch lots of aggressively loud cartoons, and spend most of our time feeling boooooored.

-I’m pretty sure I know what my mom would have done though, she would have told us to go find something to do.
-Worse, she would have taught us a lesson by suggesting we ‘read a book’ which is fun no kid wants to have over summer break.
-It’s not that my mother was dismissive of her children, she just had too many of them.
-Most days it was an accomplishment to keep all her offspring alive, whether we were entertained was up to us.
+I’m pretty sure I know what my mom would have done though: She would have told us to go find something to do.
+Worse, she would have taught us a lesson by suggesting we ‘read a book’, which is fun no kid wants to have over summer break.
+It’s not that my mother was dismissive of her children.
+She just had too many of them.

-It’s funny, when people die we often find ourselves doing the things they did in order to continue our bond with them.
+When people die, we often find ourselves doing the things they did in order to continue our bond with them.
 We take road trips, sky dive, volunteer for causes, adopt pets, live in houses, and behave in ways that allow us to feel as though we’re seeing the world through their eyes, feeling what they felt, and standing where they stood.
-This is hard for people to understand, even those who are in the midst of doing it, but I’d wager it’s more common than I even realize.
+This is hard for people to understand, even those who are in the midst of doing it—but I’d wager it’s more common than I even realize.

-People tisk tisk and wonder how a daughter could become addicted to the same substance that took her mother’s life or how a father could take up the same high-risk hobby that led to his son’s death.
-These are extreme examples and my mother’s example is small, but I suppose the lesson learned is that for many the desire to be close to a loved one’s memory knows no bounds.
-There is no bond too large nor insignificant and although we typically think of ‘continuing bonds’ as being positive, perhaps we need to acknowledge there are times when it can lead us astray.
+People tsk tsk and wonder how a daughter could become addicted to the same substance that took her mother’s life or how a father could take up the same high-risk hobby that led to his son’s death.
+These are extreme examples of course.
+And my example is small, but I suppose the lesson learned is this: For many, the desire to be close to a loved one’s memory knows no bounds.
+There is no bond too large nor insignificant and, although we typically think of ‘continuing bonds’ as being positive, perhaps we need to acknowledge there are times when it can lead us astray.